k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ![image](images/06_04.png)

-The **Max rows** setting is used to set the maximum number of rows returned by the SQL query.
+The **Max rows** setting is used for setting the maximum number of rows returned by the SQL query.
 The default value is 10,000 rows.
-You can set a different number of rows to be returned by the SQL query
+It is possible to set a different number of rows to be returned by the SQL query.

 </studio>